Halestorm: Back from the Dead (2021–2024)

+Everest (2025–present)

+On April 14, 2025, the band announced their new single "Darkness Always Wins", which was released on April 22.
+Shortly after, on April 29, they announced that their new album to be titled Everest, and they announced a tour in North America and Europe.
+They supported Iron Maiden on the first part of their Run for your lives tour including dates in Dublin and at the London Stadium.
+On July 5, 2025, they performed as a supporting act on the Back to the Beginning concert, Lzzy being the only woman asked to play at Black Sabbath and Ozzy Osbourne's final performance.

+The band's sixth album, Everest, was released on August 8, 2025.

 Appearances

 Halestorm was the featured artist on the cover of Origivation magazine in October 2006 and appeared on the cover of Pennsylvania Musician magazine three times (August 1999, March 2000, and February 2003).
 Lzzy Hale appeared on the cover of Revolver magazine along with Grace Perry from Landmine Marathon in their December 2009 edition of the "Hottest Chicks in Metal."
 Lzzy Hale has also been noted for her use of Gibson Guitars.
 Arejay Hale was featured in the June 2010 issue of Modern Drummer magazine.

 In mid 2012, Halestorm made a special requested appearance in an episode of Bar Rescue, titled "Owner Ousted", where they performed at the grand opening of the Fairfield, Ohio bar America Live (formerly Win, Place or Show).

-On January 29, 2013 Halestorm performed on Jimmy Kimmel Live!.
+On January 29, 2013, Halestorm performed on Jimmy Kimmel Live!.
 On February 22, Lzzy Hale sang the Guns N' Roses song "Out Ta Get Me" at Bandit Rock Awards in Stockholm Sweden, where Slash and his band were headlining.
 Hale's vocals are featured in a cover of "Close My Eyes Forever" and on the album of David Draiman's new project, Device.

-During Dreamhack Winter 2019 performed on the main stage during the 25th anniversary of the event.

-In a recent interview, Lzzy Hale revealed that she keeps the Grammy on her mantelpiece next to her other favorite trophy from the Schuylkill County Fair in Pennsylvania when Halestorm won third place in a talent contest in 1997.